equivalent/scrapbook2/security_notes.md

 ```

-# NginX should not display version
+# NginX should not display version in error page

-test it with:
+test it with opening browser at :

 ```
 http://my-site.com/%%